learn-co-students/ttt-game-status-cb-gh-000/README.md

 Now that we have a constant that defines the possible win combinations (`WIN_COMBINATIONS`), we can build a method that can check a tic tac toe board and return true if there is a win and false if not.

 Your `#won?` method should accept a board as an argument and return false/nil if there is no win combination present in the board and return the winning combination indexes as an array if there is a win.
+To clarify: this method should __not__ return *who* won (aka X or O), but rather *how* they won -- by means of the winning combination.

 Iterate over the possible win combinations defined in `WIN_COMBINATIONS` and check if the board has the same player token in each index of a winning combination.
 The pseudocode might look like: